MattX/peroxide/jupyter-kernel/README.md

 A very janky IPython kernel.
-Provides syntax highlighting and other niceties that would be a pain to impement by hand.
+Provides syntax highlighting and other niceties that would be a pain to implement by hand.

 ## Installation